Zorlin/xdmod-container/README.md

 ```
 $ cd Docker
-$ ROOT_PASSWORD="<password>" docker build --rm --tag local/xdmod:10.0.0 .
+$ ROOT_PASSWORD="<password>" docker build --rm --tag zorlin/xdmod:10.0.0 .
 ```

 The following example illustrates the creation of an instance with persistent database and ingest queue directories:

 ```
-$ mkdir -p /tmp/XDMoD-Caviness/ingest-queue
+$ mkdir -p /opt/xdmod/ingest-queue
-$ mkdir -p /tmp/XDMoD-Caviness/database
+$ mkdir -p /opt/xdmod/database
 $ docker run --detach --restart unless-stopped \
-    --name XDMoD-Caviness \
+    --name xdmod \
-    --env CLUSTER_NAME="cc3" \
+    --env CLUSTER_NAME="magnus" \
     --env RESOURCE_LOG_FORMAT="slurm" \
+    --env EMAIL="example@protonmail.com" \
-    --volume "/tmp/XDMoD-Caviness/database:/var/lib/mysql:rw" \
+    --volume "/opt/xdmod/database:/var/lib/mysql:rw" \
-    --volume "/tmp/XDMoD-Caviness/ingest-queue:/var/lib/XDMoD-ingest-queue:rw" \
+    --volume "/opt/xdmod/ingest-queue:/var/lib/XDMoD-ingest-queue:rw" \
-    --publish 8080:8080
+    --publish 80:80
-    local/xdmod:10.0.0
+    zorlin/xdmod:10.0.0
 ```

-The `CLUSTER_NAME` and `RESOURCE_LOG_FORMAT` are used in the entrypoint XDMoD-start script as arguments to `xdmod-shredder` for resource manager log file ingestion.  `RESOURCE_LOG_FORMAT` defaults to "slurm".
+The `CLUSTER_NAME` and `RESOURCE_LOG_FORMAT` are used in the entrypoint XDMoD-start script as arguments to `xdmod-shredder` for resource manager log file ingestion. `RESOURCE_LOG_FORMAT` defaults to "slurm". `EMAIL` is used for XDMoD configuration and notices.

-Once the instance is online, XDMoD must be initialized and the ingest queue activated:
+Once the instance is online, the ingest queue can be optionally activated:

 ```
-$ docker exec -it XDMoD-Caviness /bin/bash -l
+$ docker exec -it xdmod /bin/bash -l
-[container]> xdmod-setup
-    :
 [container]> touch /var/lib/XDMoD-ingest-queue/enable
 [container]> exit
 ```

 At this point, copying files to `/tmp/XDMoD-Caviness/ingest-queue/in` will see them processed in the runloop.
-Point a web browser to http://localhost:8080/ to use the web application.
+Point a web browser to http://localhost/ to use XDMoD.

 ## Singularity

-Singularity 3.0 or newer is required (3.2.1 was used in our production environment) for the network port mapping and support for instances (service-like containers).
+Singularity 3.0 or newer is required (3.2.1 was used in a previous production environment) for the network port mapping and support for instances (service-like containers).

 Rather than bind-mounting directories at specific paths as outline above for Docker, with Singularity a writable overlay file system is a good option.
 Any changes to the file system relative to the read-only container image are written to an external directory.
 As with Docker, port 8080 is mapped to a host port to expose the web application.